gitudaniel/bandit/level12.md

           bzip2 -dv <filename.bz2/filename.bz>
           mv -v <filename> <filename.tar>
           tar -xvf <filename.tar>

+mkdir stands for make directory.
+The -v flag says tell me when you're done creating the directory. <directory-name> is what you'll call your directory.
+It could be anything from test123 to joseph

+cp stands for copy. -v means tell me when you're done copying. data.txt is the file being copied and /tmp/<directory-name>/ is the location it is being copied to. <directory-name> is the same as the one in the previous command

 In xxd data.txt is the file to be converted and output.txt is what we want the converted file to be called.